 Guided Drawing Carrot

 It’s no secret that I have a crush on carrots.
 I am a little over the top, carrot crazy.
 I created this carrot art as a resource to use with younger kids in practicing the steps of following directions while being creative.
 The most fun part of this project is how very different the carrots all come out when done by different kids because they are all so unique.
+I hope you love this guided drawing carrot project.

 Guided Drawing Carrot Directions: